120th anniversary of the first known competition car on Moll’s Gap

 A tradition that started 120 years ago remains a central part of the motoring heritage of Killarney.
 The road is used every year in the International Rally of the Lakes and the Killarney Historic Rally.
 From 1936 until 1983 the famous stage was an essential part of the Circuit of Ireland Rally route too.

-A version of this article will appear in the Killarney Magazine which is due in the shops any day now – however the Killarney Magazine feature tells the story of the first known passage of a motor car through the Gap of Dunloe and if you want to find out that story went, you will have to pick up a copy.
+A version of this article appeared in the Killarney Magazine which is due in the shops any day now – however the Killarney Magazine feature tells the story of the first known passage of a motor car through the Gap of Dunloe and if you want to find out that story went, you will have to pick up a copy.

 Become an official Kerry Motorsport News supporter